Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and fundamental bounds: Results and discussion

 To compare our simulation results to experiments, we use the experimental thermal conductivity data recommended in Ref. \cite{gheribi}.
 These include the data from Refs. \cite{Golyshev1992} and \cite{Nagasaka1992}.
 These data are overlaid on Fig. \ref{fig:macrolambda}.
 Experimental measurements of thermal conductivity are challenging, and the data for LiF differ by a factor 2, consistent with trends reviewed in Ref. \cite{zhao-review}.
 Nonetheless, the calculated intrinsic thermal conductivity lie closely to previous data for LiF and KCl, with qualitative trends of all experimental data matching those of our data.

-The calculated intrinsic thermal conductivity is closer to the experimental data as compared to the total thermal conductivity in Figure \ref{therm_cond}, with this effect more pronounced in LiF as compared to KCl.
-In LiF, the presence of the light species Li significantly enhances the transport of energy, such that $\kappa$ exceeds $\lambda$ by a factor of 2-3.
+The calculated intrinsic thermal conductivity is closer to the experimental data as compared to the total thermal conductivity in Figure \ref{therm_cond}, with this effect more pronounced in LiF and LiCl than KCl.
+In LiF and LiCl, the presence of the light species Li significantly enhances the transport of energy, such that $\kappa$ exceeds $\lambda$ by a factor of 2-3.
 In KCl, where masses are nearly identical, there is no significant difference between $\lambda$ and $\kappa$.
+This is because the cross-correlation term, $L_{q,1}^2$ is much smaller than the mass transport coefficient $L_{1,1}$, such that the term subtracted from $L_{q,q}$ is negligible, In other words, the heat advected by mass diffusion is negligible compared to direct conduction, and mass coupling effects may therefore be ignored.
 Indeed, K and Cl will have nearly identical velocity distributions such that one partial current $\mathbf{j}_1$ does not advect significantly more energy, on average, than its pair, $\mathbf{j}_2 = - \mathbf{j}_1$.
-Assuming roughly comparable forces, both the kinetic and potential energy transport are significantly enhanced by the larger velocity of Li compared to F, with $\sqrt{m_2/m_1} \approx 1.65$.
+Inspecting Eq. \ref{eqn:qcurrent} we see that, assuming roughly comparable forces, both the kinetic and potential energy transport are significantly enhanced by the larger velocity of Li compared to F or Cl, with $\sqrt{m_2/m_1} \approx 1.65$.

 The same trend of thermal conductivity decreasing with temperature is seen in $\lambda$ and $\kappa$ of both liquids, while the quantity $L_{1,q}^2/L_{1,1}$ appearing in Eq. \eqref{eqn:lambda} remains roughly constant, implying that the explanation for the decrease of $\kappa$ in terms of a decreasing phonon mean free path and speed of sound remains qualitatively correct.
 Indeed, mass transfer (which takes place \textit{via} atomic jumps) is a contributing mechanism to phonon scattering.